Categories

 Whether already signed up to NFL Sunday Ticket or considering signing up, it is important to understand how many devices you can watch on at the same time.

 The first thing to be aware of, and especially for those that have yet to sign up, is Sunday Ticket is now offered through YouTube.
-While DirecTV was the provider in the past, the 2023 NFL season marks the start of YouTube’s stewardship and this also means that customers can actually choose between subscribing with (YouTube TV) or without (YouTube) a live TV plan.
+While DirecTV was the provider in the past, the 2023 NFL season marks the start of YouTube’s stewardship and this also means that customers can actually choose between subscribing with a live TV plan (YouTube TV) or without a live TV plan (YouTube).

 In terms of the number of concurrent streams, it doesn’t matter whether you are signed up through YouTube or YouTube TV.
-Sunday Ticket includes the ability to stream on two different devices at the same time.
+Sunday Ticket includes the ability to stream on an unlimited number of devices at the same time at home.

-As there is currently no option to increase the number of simultaneous streams, two streams is the maximum you’ll get with Sunday Ticket.
+There is currently no option to increase the number of outside-the-home simultaneous streams, so two is the maximum a subscriber will have access to while away from their home network.

 Multiview and Sunday Ticket Streams

-Ahead of the launch of the 2023 NFL season, YouTube also introduced a new multiview feature which makes it possible to watch more than one game on the same screen at the same time.
+YouTube also now offers a multiview feature that makes it possible to watch more than one game on the same screen at the same time.

 YouTube TV multiview